Sitecore/jss/docs/data/routes/docs/nextjs/data-fetching/data-services/en.md

 # Data services used by Next.js with JSS
 The sample app contains `SitecorePagePropsFactory` in `src/lib/page-props-factory.ts`.
 This factory is responsible for fetching all needed data in order to generate `SitecorePageProps`, it exposes public method `create(context: GetServerSidePropsContext | GetStaticPropsContext)`.
 Read more about `context` argument [here](https://nextjs.org/docs/basic-features/data-fetching).
 Definition of `SitecorePageProps` you can look at [`src/lib/page-props.ts`](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/lib/page-props.ts).

-In case if you need some data which needed by every page you can fetch it in `SitecorePagePropsFactory` and return it with other properties.
+In case if you need some data which needed by every page the ideal place is to fetch it in `SitecorePagePropsFactory` and return it with other properties.

 Currently, we are using standard REST-based dictionary and layout services.
 In the near future we'll also have GraphQL-based implementations available (for Sitecore Experience Edge).